iotivity/IoTivity-Getting-Started/gsg-gtk.md

 ## Requirements

-To carry out this tutorial, you will need the following:
+To carry out this tutorial as tested, you will need the following:

 - A Debian-based Linux PC (e.g., Ubuntu), with an internet connection.